EthanHeilman/ethanheilman.github.io/x/31/post.md

 So given a fuel value between 5 and 19, the missile and laser both have a chance of winning.
 The missiles chance of winning increases as the starting fuel goes up.

 Generally I play the game where the missile has 7 fuel.
 So far in my experiments the laser wins ~75% of the time.

+You can play [terminal maneuvers](https://www.ethanheilman.com/terminal-maneuvers/game.html) against a computer.
+The code is available on [github.com/ethanheilman/terminal-maneuvers](https://github.com/EthanHeilman/terminal-maneuvers).

 ## Final thoughts